dreger/audacious.blog/content/pages/masthead.md

 title: Masthead
 ---

 Audacious is written, edited, and produced by [K.Q.
 Dreger](https://dreger.me).

+This site is run out of my own pocket and in my spare time.
+What it lacks in regularity is hopefully made up for in quality.

+I aim to write so you don't need to skim.
+Rigorous editing is a cornerstone of this website, and I keep an [in-house style guide](/style-guide), which you’re welcome to read and remix.

 Published from Northeast Ohio.
 Thanks for reading. ✌️

 <small>(Also, “Kyle” is fine—I just sign my name KQ.
 My favorite authors all went by first-initial-middle-initial-last-name, and I really like that style.)</small>